-Theoretically, ancient grains are plants (not necessarily grains - quinoa, for example, is actually a seed) which have been cultivated for centuries, even millennia, in the same way.
-Most plants and grain, like domesticated animals and animals used for food have been selectively bred in recent centuries for a variety of reasons.
+Theoretically, ancient grains are plants (not necessarily grains–quinoa, for example, is actually a seed) that have been cultivated for centuries, even millennia, in the same way.
+Most plants and grain, like domesticated animals and animals used for food, have been selectively bred in recent centuries for a variety of reasons.
 Animals are selectively bred to be larger and more economical, for instance, and plants may be selectively bred to be heartier and more able to withstand varying climates.
-However, if you read closely, you'll find that most ancient grains claim to be "virtually" unchanged over the centuries, or "practically" unchanged.
+However, if you read closely, you'll find that most ancient grains claim to be "virtually" unchanged over the centuries or "practically" unchanged.

 In other words, ancient grains are simply plants that have long been popular many places on earth (and among "ancient" populations), though they may be new or new-ish as a food import in the United States.